 These weight loss medications also differ in the way they work.
 The active ingredient in Saxenda is the peptide Liraglutide, which mimics the hormone glucagon-like peptide-1 (GLP-1), which is a naturally-occurring hormone that helps our brains to determine when our bodies are full.
 By replicating GLP-1, Saxenda helps us to feel like we’re full after eating less food than usual, thereby helping us to reduce our body weight.
 Mysimba, on the other hand, contains two active ingredients: naltrexone hydrochloride and bupropion hydrochloride.
 The exact way these ingredients work together is not fully understood, although it’s thought that the combination of the active ingredients works by changing the way the user feels about food, and in turn takes some pleasure away from eating.

 After 16 weeks of taking Saxenda, you should have lost 4% of your baseline body weight.
 If by this stage you haven’t, then it’s recommended that you do not continue using the medication.
 However, you must consult your doctor before stopping Saxenda.

 Mysimba is similar in this way.
 If within the first 16 weeks of treatment, you haven’t lost 5% of your body weight, it’s recommended that you discontinue your use of the product.
 However, it is vital that you talk to your doctor before stopping taking Mysimba.

 Mysimba has a range of common side effects, such as sickness, abdominal pain, constipation, headaches, and more.
 For a full list of possible side effects of Mysimba, please see the product’s patient information leaflet.

-Saxenda also comes with a range of side effects, such as sickness, diarrhea, constipation and others.
+Saxenda also comes with a range of side effects, such as sickness, diarrhoea, constipation and others.
 For a comprehensive list of all side effects related to Saxenda, please consult the medication’s patient information leaflet.

 Does Saxenda Really Work?